 So whatever “symptoms” you or your family may be experiencing, visit our Columbia chiropractic office today to learn more about how you could improve your overall health and well-being.
 And remember, you never need an appointment to visit, so stop in when it is convenient for you.
 We look forward to seeing you soon!

-Dr. Daniel Bell became part of The Joint Chiropractic team in 2016 as clinic director of the Harbison clinic location.
-He received his bachelor’s degree in biology in 1980 from Albany State University, and his doctorate from New York Chiropractic College in 1984.
+Dr. Daniel Bell became part of The Joint Chiropractic team in 2021 as an associate in the Cifton Park clinic location.
+He received his bachelor’s degree in biology in 1980 from Albany State University and his doctorate from New York Chiropractic College in 1984.

 “I love to see chiropractic adjustments improve people’s quality of life by removing pain and increasing their joint motion,” Dr. Bell says.
-“The other thing I love about this field is educating people to take better care of themselves through through exercise, better diet and wellness through chiropractic care.”
+“The other thing I love about this field is educating people to take better care of themselves through exercise, better diet, and wellness through chiropractic care.”

-When he’s not working or spending time with his wife or three adult children, he enjoys jogging and playing tennis, as well as reading Christian books and being fully engaged in college and professional football.
+When he’s not working or spending time with his wife, Janet, or His three adult children, he enjoys jogging, skiing, and playing tennis, as well as reading Christian books and being fully engaged in college football, professional football, and Baseball (Yankees of course)

 Dr. Bell became a believer in chiropractic while he was playing sports in his teens.
 “When I was 16 years old, I injured my neck playing football,” he says.
 “Following the injury, I started waking up with stiff necks and bad headaches.
 After my parents brought me to a chiropractor, both symptoms quickly improved.
 I knew then that’s what I wanted to do for people, relieve their pain!”

-He couldn’t be happier being where he is at.
+He couldn’t be happier being where he is at now, except for maybe the snow and cold weather!

-“I love working at the Harbison Joint because the people we take care of are wonderful people who really care about their health and consistently get adjusted,” Dr. Bell says.
+“I love working at the Clifton Park Joint because the people we take care of our wonderful people who really care about their health and consistently get adjusted,” Dr. Bell says.
 “Many come in their workout clothes so I can see how much they care about their health.”

 In Case You Didn’t Know